eHalbert/SimShip/README.md

 # SimShip
 Simulation of a ship moving on a cinematic-quality ocean. (https://www.youtube.com/watch?v=ywmwANNGrns&ab_channel=EdouardHalbert)

-*[The code (C++ and shaders) is complete but without a cmake file.
-Not all resource files are present.
-All libraries must be included.]*

 **PHILOSOPHY**
 - No commercial or freeware 3D engine.
 - Simulation written in C++ with OpenGL, GLFW, Glad, glm, Open Asset Import Library (assimp), libigl, ImGui, OpenAL, NanoVG, stb, FreeImage, Eigen, FFTW3, pugixml, libnova, Clipper2.